A Compact Hybrid Convolution--Frequency State Space Network for Learned Image Compression: Experiments

 \subsubsection{Model Configuration}

-The channel width of each HCFSS block is set to 256.
-Within each HCFSS block, both the VFSS branch and the convolutional branch use 128 channels.
-The latent representation \(\boldsymbol{y}\) has 320 channels, while the hyper-latent \(\boldsymbol{z}\) has 192 channels.
+Unless otherwise specified, the channel width in each HCFSS block is set to 256, with 128 channels allocated to the convolutional branch and 128 channels allocated to the VFSS branch.
+The latent representation \(\boldsymbol{y}\) uses 320 channels, and the hyper-latent \(\boldsymbol{z}\) uses 192 channels.
 The hyper-analysis and hyper-synthesis transforms are configured with 256 channels.
 For entropy coding, we adopt a five-slice channel-wise entropy model.